slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "Management is mostly hiring well and firing quickly."
 -- Naval Ravikant*

-> *"I am looking for a lot of people who have an infinite capacity to not know what can't be done."
+> *"I am looking for a lot of people who have an infinite capacity to not know what can’t be done."
 -- Henry Ford*

 > *"In looking for people to hire, you look for three qualities: loyalty, intelligence, and energy.
 And if you don’t have the first, the other two will kill you."